slatedocs/slate/source/includes/api/_payplan.md

 }
 ```

-This method lets you create new payplan.
+This method lets you create new recurring plan.

 ### HTTP Request

-`POST payplans`
+`POST recurring plan`

 ### Query Parameters